How we use your personal information for Consultation purposes

 If you have asked to be on our Citizens’ Panel you will be contacted with updates on consultations and asked to give your views on a variety of subjects.
 You can opt out at any time.
 We may contact you with relevant consultations from some of our Public sector partners, but we will never give them your details, we will contact you on their behalf.

-Data that the organisation uses for these purposes is anonymised and employees and workers chose whether to disclose this information.
-They can also request that the organisation does not process this data for equal opportunities monitoring at any time.
-Participants are entirely free to decide whether or not to provide such data and there are no consequences of failing to do so.
+Data that the organisation uses for these purposes is anonymised for reporting and you are entirely free to decide whether or not to provide such data and there are no consequences of failing to do so.
+If you are a member of the Citizen’s Panel, special category data asked for on our membership form is stored securely on your membership file and securely destroyed when your membership ends.

 5. What is the legal basis for the use of this information?